deadlydog/deadlydog.github.io/_drafts/2019-01-21-template-post.md

 Your regular markdown goes here.
 It also supports HTML :)

-Posts in this _drafts directory will now show up on the website unless you build using `--draft` when compiling:
+Posts in this _drafts directory will not show up on the website unless you build using `--draft` when compiling:

 > bundle exec jekyll serve --draft